 How To Make A Simple Gold Washi Tape Birthday Card ~

 What can you do if you don’t have any white cardstock?
 Can you use the remaining cardstock from your previous project?
 Why not?

 The other side of the green cardstock is white.
-All I need is the white background to do a sample to see how my card is going to be like.
-So why not use the same green cardstock but decorating the white portion?
+All I need is the white background to do a sample to see what my card will look.
+So why not use the same green cardstock but decorate the white portion?